yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-secure-clusters/cloud-users.md

 To manage database access and authorization, YugabyteDB uses [role-based access control](../../../secure/authorization/) (RBAC), consisting of a collection of privileges on resources given to roles.

+(For information on managing your YugabyteDB Managed account users, refer to [Manage account users](../../cloud-admin/manage-access/).)

-Clusters in YugabyteDB Managed include a set of default users and roles in YSQL and YCQL.
+The YugabyteDB database on your YugabyteDB Managed cluster includes a set of default users and roles in YSQL and YCQL.

 ## YSQL default roles and users